fbartusch/dataprov/README.md

 ```

 To try the 'First steps' examples with the Docker container.
 This is just the Docker Python-API, you have to install Docker on your system, too.
+You can also use Singularity to try the 'First steps' example.

 ```
 pip install docker